Train with Us@

 To accurately strike the pressure points you need well-developed chi sao and chi gerk skill to control your opponent.
-Otherwise it won't work.

 Also, the moves in Biu Ji are finishing moves.
 They're used to end the fight.
-And if you lack control you could potentially kill someone without that being your intention.

 The Biu Ji form, along with the thrusting finger attacks, also has all the Wing Chun kicks, the footwork, breaks, and includes elbow strikes.